flqw/fn/README.md

 <div style="clear:both"></div>

-## Compile
+## Download / Compile / Run

-Open the project in XCode and compile it yourself.
+Open the project in XCode and compile it yourself or [download](https://github.com/flqw/fn/releases/download/v1.0.0/fn.app.zip) the release zip that contains the application signed with my developer identity.

 ## Usage